Sash!: 2000-2003: Trilenium and S4! SASH!

 In 2002, SASH! released the song "Ganbareh", which means "go for it".
 The song "Run" with Boy George was the next single release, with the new album released thereafter.
 The third single from the album S4!Sash! was "I Believe", which featured TJ Davis, and was released in 2003.

 2007: 10th Anniversary

 10th Anniversary is the sixth album by German DJ SASH!.
 It includes 16 singles, a reloaded version of Ecuador, previously unreleased songs, plus a bonus DVD including videoclips to all the songs from the album.

-2008: The Best Of

 After fifteen years, all singles were released on one album, The Best Of.
 A new song called "Raindrops" reached No. 9 in the UK chart.

+2010-present

+On 28 April 2023, Sash! released the single "Rock My Body", in collaboration with Dutch-Moroccan DJ and producer R3hab and Romanian singer Inna.
+The single interpolates "Ecuador".